dev-academy-programme/computer-setup/windows-10-setup.md

     ```

     - Run this command to open your .zshrc file: `code ~/.zshrc`
-    - Paste the nvm lines you cut from the .bashrc file down at the bottom of the .zshrc file.
+    - Paste the nvm lines you cut from the .bashrc file down at the bottom of the .zshrc file
 1. Get rid of the distracting green highlighting in your terminal (optional, but recommended):
     - In your .zshrc file (that you opened in the above step), find this line and uncomment it (i.e. delete the `#`):
     ```
-    DISABLE LS_COLORS=”true”
+    # DISABLE LS_COLORS="true"
     ```
 1. Change the oh-my-zsh theme to 'bira'
     - Scroll to the top of the .zshrc file and replace the `ZSH_THEME=` value with 'bira'